 When clicking on a figure displayed in the first column, the unit tests covering this specific line are listed:

 When selecting Per test > Covered lines in the second dropdown list, a third dropdown list appears.
 In this latter list, it is possible to select a specific unit test.
-Then, only lines covered by this unit test are displayed in the source code viewer:
+Then, only lines covered by this unit test are displayed:

-The Violations tab displays violations with their related reviews directly in the source code.
+This perspective displays issues directly in the source code.

-The violations to display can be filtered by coding rule, severity, etc.
+The issues to display can be filtered by coding rule, severity, etc.

-Thanks to the Time changes... list box, you can only display new violations that have been added for a timespan.
+Thanks to the Time changes... list box, you can limit the display to issues that were added in the selected time span.
 See Differential Views for more information.

-Only the source code around the violations is displayed.
-If necessary for investigation purpose, you can display the full source code by ticking the Full source box.
+A few lines of context are provided around each issue.
+If necessary, you can display the full source code by ticking the Full source box.

-You can directly manage the violations and their related reviews: comment, assign, link o an action plan, etc. See Violations and Reviews for more information.
+You can directly manage the issues: comment, assign, link to an action plan, etc. See the Issues documentation page for more details.

-The Source tab displays the source code of the unit test file:
+This perspective displays the source code of the unit test file.

-Since Sonar 3.5, it is also possible to the mapping of unit tests and covered code.
+It is also possible to see the mapping of unit tests and covered code.
 The objective is to answer the following questions: